wpendl99/.github/profile/README.md

 The instruction makes extensive use of [MDN Web Docs](https://developer.mozilla.org/) and we highly encourage you to spend many hours getting lost in their exceptional content.

 The demonstration application `Simon` is based on the game by Milton-Bradley.
 Simon is a registered trademark of Milton-Bradley.
 Our use of the name and the game is for non-profit educational use only.
 No part of the Simon code program should be used outside of that definition.

+Much appreciation goes to [CodePen](codepen.io) for hosting the exercises and instruction examples.